 Cross-pollination is when pollen from one plant variety fertilizes flowers of another variety, usually within the same species.

 Learn more about cross-pollinating different fruit, vegetable and flower species in the garden.
-How to promote or hinder cross-pollination is also explained, with the benefits of each.
+When you should increase or avoid cross-pollination is also explained, with the benefits of each.

 What is cross-pollination?

 Most plants that bear flowers reproduce through sexual reproduction.
 This means each seed comes from an ovule of the mother plant that was fertilized with pollen from a male plant.
-These special reproductive cells, called gamete, are produced and released in flowers.
+These special reproductive cells, called gamete, are produced and released in flowers, usually on the pistils (for female gametes) and the stamens (for male gametes).

 Cross-pollination is what happens when each gamete comes from different varieties within a plant species.